strawmelonjuice/Mini-strawmelonjuice.com/README.md

 # CynthiaWebsiteEngine-mini

-A lightweight website engine focused on simplicity and ease of use.
-Perfect for small to medium websites that need both static and dynamic capabilities.
+A lightweight website engine emphasising simplicity and ease of use.
+Optimised for small to medium-sized websites requiring both static and dynamic capabilities.
+Create entire sites out of just a few markdown/html/plaintext files and their json metadata!

 ## Key Features

 - 🚀 Simple setup and configuration
-- 🎨 Beautiful pre-made themes
+- 🎨 Wide collection of pre-made themes
 - 📝 Markdown and HTML support
-- 🔧 Static site generation
+- 🔧 Static site generation capabilities
-- 🔌 Plugin support (coming in v2)
+- 🔌 Extensible plugin architecture based on the Cynthia v3 plugin system (coming in v2)

 ## Documentation